redpanda-data/connect/resources/docs/outputs/list.md

 ## `nats`

 Publish to an NATS subject.
+NATS is at-most-once, so delivery is not guaranteed.
+For at-least-once behaviour with NATS look at NATS Stream.

+## `nats_stream`

+Publish to a NATS Stream subject.
+NATS Streaming is at-least-once and therefore this output is able to guarantee delivery on success.

 ## `nsq`